Comparing localizations across adjunctions: Comparison morphisms

 \section{Comparison morphisms}

 Suppose given a localization $L_1$ on a category~$\C_1$ and a localization $L_2$ on a category~$\C_2$.
 We say that a functor $F\colon {\C}_1\to{\C}_2$ \emph{preserves local objects} if $FX$ is $L_2$\nobreakdash-local for every $L_1$\nobreakdash-local object~$X$, and we say that $F$ \emph{preserves equivalences} if $Ff$ is an $L_2$\nobreakdash-equivalence whenever $f$ is an $L_1$\nobreakdash-equivalence.
+We also say that a functor $F\colon{\C}_1\to{\C}_2$ \emph{reflects local objects} if, for an object $X$ of~$\C_1$, the assertion that $FX$ is $L_2$\nobreakdash-local implies that $X$ is $L_1$\nobreakdash-local.
+Similarly, $F$ \emph{reflects equivalences} if $f$ is an $L_1$\nobreakdash-equivalence whenever $Ff$ is an $L_2$\nobreakdash-equivalence.
+The same terminology will be used for colocalizations.